-The program is unlike any other residency.
+CWAR is unlike any other residency.
 While being artistically inspiring, it can also be both physically and mentally challenging.
-Residents will spend 16 days paddling by canoe from lake Laberge to Dawson City.
+Residents will spend 17 days paddling by canoe from lake Laberge to Dawson City.
 They will be stopping at historic sites, navigating Five Finger Rapids, taking time to explore the woods and riverside, engaging in arts-focused workshops/discussion, and making decisions as a team.
-Residents will be introduced to tandem moving water paddling, learn best-practices within the backcountry in regards to safety and risk management, navigation using river maps and in-camp routines.
+Residents will be introduced to tandem moving-water paddling, learn best-practices within the backcountry with regard to safety and risk management, navigation using river maps and in-camp routines.

-Artists will start with time spent in Whitehorse attending events, artist talks, studio tours, and preparing for trip.
+This residency begins with time spent in Whitehorse attending events, artist talks, studio tours, and preparing for trip.
 At the end of the journey, residents will spend four days in Dawson City where they will be arriving in time for the Riverside Arts Festival.
 As part of this festival, they will be responsible for giving a 5-minute artist talk at the Yukon School of Visual Art, in partnership with the Klondike Institute of Arts & Culture.
 Participation has varied from artist talks to instillations and varies as we work together each year.

 Dates: July 23rd – August 16th, 2020

 Location: Yukon River, Yukon Territory

-**NOTE: The following dates and schedule attempt to offer an outline of the The Canadian Wilderness Artist Residency, however dates of the residency, events, canoe training, departure/arrival in specific locations and program content may be subject to change due to a number of factors such as, but not limited to: weather, water-level, terrain, decisions made as a group, unforeseen delays, etc.
+**NOTE: The following dates and schedule attempt to offer an outline of the The Canadian Wilderness Artist Residency, however dates of the residency, events, canoe training, departure/arrival in specific locations and program content may be subject to change due to a number of factors such as, but not limited to: weather, water-level/terrain, decisions made as a group, unforeseen delays, art-creation on river, etc.

 ARRIVAL & WHITEHORSE

 July 23 (Day 1):

 Artists will arrive in Whitehorse where CWAR staff will greet you at the airport.
-Residents will be transported to the office of the Canadian Parks and Wilderness Society, located in a heritage home, where we will be working out of prior to trip departure.
+Residents will be transported to the office of the Canadian Parks and Wilderness Society, located in a heritage home, where we will be living and working out of prior to trip departure.